ryanallen/articles/markdown/UXPin/app-design-process.md

 ##The Five Whys Technique

-The [Five Whys Technique](http://www.adb.org/sites/default/files/publication/27641/five-whys-technique.pdf) is an iterative question-asking technique we will use to explore the [cause and effect](https://en.wikipedia.org/wiki/Cause_and_Effect_(Star_Trek:_The_Next_Generation)) relationships underlying our perceived problem.
+The [Five Whys Technique](http://www.adb.org/sites/default/files/publication/27641/five-whys-technique.pdf) is an iterative question-asking technique we will use to explore the [cause and effect](https://en.wikipedia.org/wiki/Cause_and_Effect_(Star_Trek:_The_Next_Generation)) relationships underlying our perceived problems.
 This will enable us to find the root cause of our perceived problem.
-What about the perceived problem of the iPhone keyboard's confusing shift key:
+What was my wife confused about again?
+Something about an app she was trying to use I think.

-**This is a bad app.**
+**This is a bad app.
+Also you could do a better job at listening to me when I'm trying to tal..**

-Now it is time to start asking and answering the *whys*.
+..oh yeah that's right.
+She couldn't figure out how to use some app.
+Good think I'm here, I can totally help out!
+We will start by asking and answering the **Five Whys**.

 **1. Why is it a bad app?**
-*...because It doesn't work the right way. (refined problem)*
+*...because it doesn't work the right way. (refined problem)*
 **2. Why doesn't it work the right way?**
 *...because I don't understand where to go. (refined problem)*
 **3. Why don't you understand where to go?**